 For help with using DevTools, Stack Overflow is the best channel.

-To file bugs or feature requests on the DevTools docs, open a GitHub issue on the Web Fundamentals repository.
+To file bugs or feature requests on the DevTools docs, open a GitHub issue.

 DevTools also has a Slack channel, but the team doesn't monitor it consistently.